Liouville hypersurfaces and connect sum cobordisms

 The case $n=2$ of Theorem \ref{Thm:TauSquared} was originally proved in \cite{Seidel1} using Floer homology.
 Our proof is a consequence of the exoticity of the contact spheres described above, which we establish using the Eliashberg-Floer-Gromov-McDuff theorem \cite{Eliashberg:Plumbing, McDuff} asserting that an exact symplectic filling $(W,\lambda)$ of $(S^{2n+1},\xi_{std})$ must be such that $W$ is diffeomorphic to $\disk^{2n+2}$.

-We note that the same line of reasoning we use to prove Theorem \ref{Thm:TauSquared} can be applied to ordinary Legendrian surgeries or the ``overtwisted'' spheres appearing in Bourgeois-van Koert \cite{BK:Stabilize} to obtain Theorem \ref{Thm:TauSquared}.
-This will be further discussed in Section \ref{Sec:ContactSurgery}.
 More examples of exotic contact structures on spheres of dimension greater than three can be found in \cite{DG:Exotic}, \cite{Eliashberg:Plumbing}, and \cite{U99}.
-Non-standard contact structures on $S^{3}$ are completely understood by \cite{Bennequin}, \cite{Eliashberg:OT}, and \cite{Eliashberg:Ineq}.
-See also \cite{Huang:OT}.
+Non-standard contact structures on $S^{3}$ are completely understood by \cite{Bennequin, Eliashberg:OT, Eliashberg:Ineq, Huang:OT}.
 Another contact-geometric proof of the symplectic non-triviality of squares of Dehn twists along $S^{2}$ -- obtained by analyzing the contact manifolds described in \cite{U99} -- can be found in \cite{KN05}.